I changed jobs three times in my 20s.

 This world is rife with religious ideas, but we should not live for practice.
 Work should not exist to make a living.

-I truly believe that I live to do what I love.
+I truly believe that we live to do what we love.
+I know that sounds a bit spiritual, but w

 So I think the idea that work is hard is a bit off.